Skip to main content

 Recommended

-Moon Phase Charging: Bloodstone responds well to full moon charging, which amplifies its healing and cleansing properties.
+Moon Phase Charging: Bloodstone responds well to full moon charging.
 Place it in direct moonlight overnight during the full moon.
 For courage-boosting intentions, charge during the waxing moon as the lunar energy builds.
-Bloodstone also benefits from earth burial — bury it in soil for 24 hours to deeply ground and recharge its energy.
+Bloodstone also benefits from earth burial.
+Bury it in soil for 24 hours to ground and recharge its energy.

 Avoid the following: